leiftiger/EG_Tools/doc/using_the_editor.md

 # Parameter values

 As the editor is unofficial, some parameter type definitions may not be found - these have been labelled as either `MISSING: <NUMBER>` or the raw number directly.
-The number is a hash digest using FNV1 32-bit, which the game uses to store string references in a cheaper manner.
+The number is a hash digest using [FNV1 32-bit](https://en.wikipedia.org/wiki/Fowler%E2%80%93Noll%E2%80%93Vo_hash_function#FNV-1_hash), which the game uses to store string references in a cheaper manner.
 You can use the hash tool included with the editor to manually set the number that a percept or effect may need, and use the same `MISSING: <NUMBER>` format to apply it in the files.

 In certain situations, it may also be necessary to pass `NULL` as the argument - this is defined in the editor for all parameter types but may only work in certain cases.
 Known usage is to pass `NULL` to certain events where it doesn't matter whether or not the event involves the first or second entity.
-If you want to pass a resource as `NULL` the best practice is to name it `_NULL` and never modify it.
+If you want to pass a resource as `NULL` the best practice is to name it `_NULL` and never modify it, since all resources are initialized as `NULL`.

 # Best practices